elmiko/elmiko.github.io/_posts/2014-06-06-Creating-a-simple-Docker-container-for-Keystone-trunk.markdown

 only configured as a basic server, to get further I will most likely need to attach to the container and setup some users.

-All in all a fairly painless process, getting the Dockfile correct took me the most time but it wasn't difficult to debug given the way docker outputs to stdout.
+All in all a fairly painless process, getting the `Dockerfile` correct took me the most time but it wasn't difficult to debug given the way docker outputs to stdout.